Aggravated Unlicensed Operation Defense Attorney

 Aggravated Unlicensed Operation (AUO) in the First Degree

 This charge is the most serious of the AUO charges.
 Aggravated Unlicensed Operation in the First Degree is a class E Felony.
-Penalties include mandatory fines up to $5,000, up to four years in prison and probation.
+Penalties include mandatory fines of up to $5,000, up to four years in prison, and probation.
 Class E felonies are extremely serious, which makes it essential to hire a local criminal defense attorney right away.

-An individual commits this offense when they knowingly operate a vehicle with a suspended or revoked license while under the influence of drugs and/or alcohol, have had driving privileges permanently revoked, or driving under the influence with a conditional license.
+An individual commits this offense when they knowingly operate a vehicle with a suspended or revoked license while under the influence of drugs and/or alcohol, have had driving privileges permanently revoked or driving under the influence with a conditional license.

 Capital District Traffic Violation Attorney

-Attorney Andrew DeLuca has vast experience fighting for clients against traffic related charges including driving without a license, drunk driving, speeding and reckless driving.
+Attorney Andrew DeLuca has vast experience fighting for clients against traffic related charges including driving without a license, drunk driving, speeding, and reckless driving.
 These are serious charges that can land you in jail, create a criminal record, cause heavy fines and/or revoke your driving privileges.
 For these reasons, it is important to hire an criminal defense attorney who will protect your rights and aggressively advocate for your case.
 The goal is to help clients avoid a criminal conviction when possible and reduce the charges and associated penalties when a conviction is unavoidable.

-Call us now at 518-245-9109 or fill out the form below for a free case evaluation.
+Call us now at 518-245-9109 for a free case evaluation.